microsoft/WhatTheHack/070-BuildYourOwnCopilot/Coach/README.md

-# What The Hack - Build Your Own copilot - Coach Guide
+# What The Hack - Build Your Own Copilot - Coach Guide

 ## Introduction

-Welcome to the coach's guide for the Build Your Own copilot What The Hack.
+Welcome to the coach's guide for the Build Your Own Copilot What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.

 **NOTE:** If you are a Hackathon participant, this is the answer guide.
 Don't cheat yourself by looking at these during the hack!
 Go learn something. :)